pprachas/fenics_arclength/docs/source/index.rst

 ============================================

 **fenics-arclength** is a Python implementation of the arclength solver built on top of FEniCS.
-The Arc Length Method, sometimes referred to as the Riks Method, is a method used to solve solid mechanics problems with geometric nonlinearity. with complex equilibrium paths.
+The Arc Length Method, sometimes referred to as the Riks Method, is a method used to solve solid mechanics problems with geometric nonlinearity with complex equilibrium paths.
 The library aims to keep the usage as similiar to `FEniCS <https://fenicsproject.org/download/archive/>`_ (version 2019.1.0) to allow for off-the-shelf implementation and integration with other FEniCS workflows.